Contrasting X Financial (XYF) & Its Peers

 |2.42

-As a group, “Nondepository credit institutions” companies have a potential upside of 35.39%.
-Given X Financial’s rivals stronger consensus rating and higher probable upside, analysts clearly believe X Financial has less favorable growth aspects than its rivals.
+As a group, “Nondepository credit institutions” companies have a potential upside of 33.94%.
+Given X Financial’s peers stronger consensus rating and higher probable upside, analysts clearly believe X Financial has less favorable growth aspects than its peers.

-1.3% of X Financial shares are owned by institutional investors.
-Comparatively, 49.7% of shares of all “Nondepository credit institutions” companies are owned by institutional investors.
-18.2% of shares of all “Nondepository credit institutions” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

 Profitability

-This table compares X Financial and its rivals’ net margins, return on equity and return on assets.
+This table compares X Financial and its peers’ net margins, return on equity and return on assets.

 |Net Margins